Driving While Sleepy

 Staying awake for 24 hours can leave a person as impaired as someone with a 0.1 alcohol level — the equivalent of consuming six drinks.
 Twenty-five percent of drivers surveyed said they have driven in the last month despite being so tired that they couldn’t keep their eyes open.

-Research has shown that when people are sleepy, chemicals like melatonin are released from the brain and when you’re forced to stay awake, the brain must do extra work, leaving the person in a terrible fog.
-People think they can handle being tired but their impairment is greater than they think.
+Research has shown that when people are sleepy, chemicals like melatonin are released from the brain, and when you’re forced to stay awake, the brain must do extra work, leaving the person in a terrible fog.
+People think they can handle being tired, but their impairment is more significant than they think.
 This is when the accidents and fatalities occur.
-Coordination is decreased and judgment is poor.
+Coordination is decreased, and judgment is poor.

 As a result of their study, AAA came up with several tips to avoid having an accident while on the road in a sleepy condition.
-They recommended that a person going on a long trip get at least six hours of sleep before getting behind the wheel.
-In addition, it was decided that people should travel only during times when they are normally awake, such as the daylight hours.
-If you are on a long trip, you should take a break every two hours or every 100 miles in order to walk around and increase your alertness.
-You should consider drinking a caffeinated beverage and allowing that beverage at least thirty minutes to take affect before driving.
-Many caffeinated beverages wear off when 4-6 hours have passed so that you don’t experience the mental crash that comes on when the caffeine wears off.
-Make sure you travel with a passenger who is awake and make sure you take turns with driving duties.
+They recommended that a person on a long trip get at least six hours of sleep before getting behind the wheel.
+In addition, it was decided that people should travel only when they are usually awake, such as in daylight.
+If you are on a long trip, you should take a break every two hours or every 100 miles to walk around and increase your alertness.
+You should consider drinking a caffeinated beverage and allowing that beverage at least thirty minutes to take effect before driving.
+Many caffeinated beverages wear off when 4-6 hours have passed, so you don’t experience a mental crash when the caffeine wears off.
+Make sure you travel with a passenger who is awake and take turns with driving duties.